mkuyper/wanhal/nokki-d6/README.md

 ### Current State

-The raw transcription of all available parts for this mass is **complete**.
+The raw transcription of all available parts for this mass is **complete**. 🎉
-:tada:

 As mentioned before, significant editorial work is still needed to bring the work into a consistent form; this has not been started.